The MATISSE view of the inner region of the RY Tau protoplanetary disk: MATISSE observations and data reduction

-The data reduction is done as described by \citet{Millour+2016} with the standard MATISSE data reduction pipeline DRS version given in Table \ref{tab:observations}.
+The data reduction was performed as described in \citet{Millour+2016} with the standard MATISSE data reduction pipeline DRS version given in Table \ref{tab:observations}.
 We applied post-processing, including flux calibration and the averaging of exposures with the MATISSE Python tools\footnote{\url{https://github.com/Matisse-Consortium/tools/tree/master/mat_tools}}, and with our own Python scripts as well.
 More details on the data processing workflow can be found in Sect.~3.1 of \citet{Varga+2021}.
-To fit 2D and 3D disk models (see Sects.~\ref{sec:temperature_gradient} and \ref{sec:radiative_transfer}) to the data, we reduce the spectral resolution of the observations by weighted averaging of the measured values and simple averaging of the errors of the observables $V^2$ and $\phi_\text{cp}$ over wavelength bins.
-By simple averaging of the errors, we ensure to be conservative and do not underestimate possible systematic uncertainties.
-The wavelength bin width $\Delta_\lambda$ is chosen depending on the band; $\Delta_\lambda(L,M) = \SI{0.05}{\micro\meter}$, $\Delta_\lambda(N) = \SI{0.1}{\micro\meter}$.
-The spectral averaging of the data yields a common wavelength grid for all baselines per spectral band on which the modeled observables are computed.
-This approach reduces the computational cost of the modeling significantly compared to modeling the observables at the full spectral resolution.
-As the quality of the measured data degrades toward the short wavelengths of the $L$ band, we use the data in the \SIrange{3.5}{3.9}{\micro\meter} range only.
-For the same reason, we consider measurements at \SIrange{4.5}{5.2}{\micro\meter} in the $M$ band and \SIrange{8.1}{13.0}{\micro\meter} in the $N$ band.
-The measured squared visibilities $V^2$, closure phases $\phi_\text{cp}$, and correlated fluxes $F_\text{corr}$ in the $N$ band are shown in Fig.~\ref{fig:data_overview}.
-The slope of the measured squared visibilities indicate that the apparent size of RY Tau increases with wavelength, which is typical for a protoplanetary disk in the near- to mid-infrared.
-The closure phases are non-zero for most baselines in the $L$ and $M$ band and large closure phases are observed in the $N$ band, which indicates an asymmetric intensity distribution, with a stronger asymmetry at longer wavelengths.
+To fit the 2D and 3D disk models (see Sects.~\ref{sec:temperature_gradient} and \ref{sec:radiative_transfer}) to the data, we reduced the spectral resolution of the observations by weighted averaging of the measured values and simple averaging of the errors of the observables $V^2$ and $\phi_\text{cp}$ over wavelength bins.
+Thanks to this simple averaging of the errors, we ensured that we could remain conservative and avoid underestimating any possible systematic uncertainties.
+The wavelength bin width, $\Delta_\lambda$, was chosen depending on the band; $\Delta_\lambda(L,M) = \SI{0.05}{\micro\meter}$, $\Delta_\lambda(N) = \SI{0.1}{\micro\meter}$.
+The spectral averaging of the data yields a common wavelength grid for all baselines per spectral band on which the modeled observables were computed.
+This approach reduces the computational cost of the modeling significantly, compared to modeling the observables at the full spectral resolution.
+As the quality of the measured data degrades toward the short wavelengths of the $L$ band, we used the data in the \SIrange{3.5}{3.9}{\micro\meter} range only.
+For the same reason, we considered measurements at \SIrange{4.5}{5.2}{\micro\meter} in the $M$ band and \SIrange{8.1}{13.0}{\micro\meter} in the $N$ band.
+The measured squared visibilities, $V^2$, closure phases, $\phi_\text{cp}$, and correlated fluxes, $F_\text{corr}$, in the $N$ band are shown in Fig.~\ref{fig:data_overview}.
+The slope of the measured squared visibilities indicate that the apparent size of RY Tau increases with wavelength, which is typical for a protoplanetary disk in the NIR and MIR.
+The closure phases are nonzero for most baselines in the $L$ and $M$ band and large closure phases are observed in the $N$ band, which indicates an asymmetric intensity distribution, with a stronger asymmetry at longer wavelengths.
 The correlated fluxes in the $N$ band show a prominent silicate emission feature, which changes its shape with baseline length.